Hand Off Operator Decisions in 8 Weeks and Never Rehire: Delegation Protocol for $90K–$130K Operators

 The protocol works because of three moves most founders skip when hiring their first ops leader.

-Move 1: Hire for Decision-Making Ability, Not Task Execution
+Move 1: Hire a Mini-CEO For Decision-Making Ability, Not Task Execution

-Most founders hire an operations manager who’s great at executing tasks.
-That doesn’t solve the decision bottleneck.
+Most founders hire an operations manager who’s great at executing tasks, but that doesn’t solve the decision bottleneck.

-Right hire: Someone who makes calls independently.
-Comfortable with authority.
-Can decide without perfect information.
+Right hire: Someone who makes calls independently, is comfortable with authority, and can decide without perfect information.

 Chris’s screening question revealed this: